Socket.IO Engine

 option only works if the default polling

-transport is used.
-When using other transports, extra headers won't be taken into account by the server.
+used.
+When using other transports, extra headers won't be taken into account

 WebSocket transports only